U.S. law firm accuses Ford of rigging trucks to cheat emission tests

 The automaker manipulated the emissions system in violation of federal requirements and the affected trucks released twice the legal limits of emissions during normal driving, according to the lawsuit filed by Hagens Berman. (bit.ly/2qPjMVP)

-The lawsuit, filed in the U.S. District Court for the Eastern District of Michigan, also names German auto supplier Robert Bosch GmbH [ROBG.UL] as a defendant.
+The lawsuit, filed in the U.S. District Court for the Eastern District of Michigan, also names German auto supplier Robert Bosch GmbH as a defendant.
+(Reporting by Sanjana Shivdas in Bengaluru; Editing by Savio D‘Souza)